Cone snails, or cones, are highly venomous sea snails of the family Conidae.

 (REF: Linnaeus, C., 1767.
 Systema Naturae per Regna Tria Naturae, 12th ed) (REF: Conus generalis Linnaeus, 1767.
 Retrieved through: World Register of Marine Species on 24 July 2011.)
 (REF: George Washington Tryon, Manual of Conchology vol. VI) (REF: Wilson, B.R. & Gillett, K. 1971.
 Australian Shells: illustrating and describing 600 species of marine gastropods found in Australian waters.
 Sydney : Reed Books)

-Conus ebraeus, common name the black-and-white cone or Hebrew cone.
+Conus ebraeus, commonly known as the black-and-white cone or Hebrew cone

 The height of the shell ranges from 1 to 2.5 inches.
 The width of the shell averages 3/4 inch and the height is approximately 1 inch.